Design and Technology

-All pupils in the First and Second Forms (Years 7 and 8) are taught two terms of Design and Technology and one term of Food and Nutrition in a carousel arrangement.
-In the Third Form (Year 9), Students will have the opportunity to design and manufacture products developing a full range of skills including using the Laser Cutter which forms part of the departments CAD/CAM education.
+All pupils in the Lower School (Years 7 and 8) are taught two terms of Design and Technology and one term of Food Preparation and Nutrition in a carousel arrangement.

-Design and Technology is housed in an impressive purpose-built facility on the main school site.
-The design room has computers and an interactive whiteboard and there is access to a suite of computers in an adjoining classroom.
+The Design and Technology department is housed in an impressive purpose-built facility on the main school site.
+The design room has computers and an interactive whiteboard and there is access to three suites of computers in adjoining classrooms.
 The workshops are set up to cater for wood, metalwork and plastic.
-In addition to the traditional tools and machinery the department boasts a Laser Cutter which enables students to manufacture their products to a very high standard.
-Food and Nutrition is taught in a nearby room which is equipped for both practical and theory work.
-Both areas are well resourced with suitable equipment, textbooks, videos and support materials.
+In addition to the traditional tools and machinery the department boasts a Laser Cutter, 3D Printer and CNC Router which enable students to manufacture their products to a very high standard.

 Weekly clubs allow students the opportunity to further develop their design ideas beyond the school curriculum.